 Turkish food is full of variety and we hope will be a highlight of your tour.
-The restaurants on your itinerary have been carefully chosen to introduce you to a range of local dishes and we hope that you enjoy the culinary adventure ahead.
+The choice of restaurants on your itinerary has been carefully crafted to introduce you to a range of local dishes and we hope that you enjoy the culinary adventure ahead.
 We aim to bring you the meals as described in the itinerary above but cannot guarantee this as changes may be necessary from time to time for operational or other reasons.
 For your convenience in general at the end of a long travelling day your meal will be at the hotel restaurant, and otherwise we have chosen atmospheric local restaurants with menus reflecting local specialities.

 All meals (excluding drinks) are included in our fully inclusive group tours from dinner on the day of your group's arrival until breakfast on your day of departure.
-Your tour also includes home cooking experiences at Selcuk and in Cappadocia.
-Please let us know of any dietary restrictions or allergies in advance, when booking your tour.
+Your tour also includes cooking demonstrations at Selcuk and in Cappadocia.
+Please let us know of any dietary restrictions or allergies when booking your tour.